Ellexium/EllexiumModManager/README.md

 # Update History (from newest to oldest)
 # ---------------------------------------
+# Version: 0.1.7.3 (Public Experimental Snapshot - 12th Release | March 18, 2025)

+- Made the spawning/replacing/saving/deleting processes more reliable by running a check to make sure the commands have actually been run.
+If this check fails, it will attempt to run the commands a few more times.
+This should help with cases where the buttons meant to interact with the game seemingly don't do anything sometimes.

+- Changed the wording on the resize window to make the instructions more clear and changed the name of the related button to "Change Window Size"

 # Version: 0.1.7.2 (Public Experimental Snapshot - 12th Release | March 16, 2025)